Sam-Guliker/TO_Three.js/readme.md

 This is a `<canvas>` element.

 ### Cube
-Creating the cube and placing it.
+Creating the cube and placing it.:triangular_ruler:
 ```Javascript
 var geometry = new THREE.BoxGeometry( 1, 1, 1 );
 var material = new THREE.MeshBasicMaterial( { color: 0x00ff00 } );